MapColonies/developer-portal/docs/MapColonies/openstreetmap/valhalla/expansion.md

 # Expansion service API reference

 Routing algorithms find the best path by _expanding_ their search from start nodes/edges across the routing network until the destination is reached (unidirectional) or both search branches meet (bidirectional).
-This service could be subject to change in terms of API until we remove the BETA label.

 The expansion service wraps the `route`, `isochrone` and `sources_to_targets` services and returns a GeoJSON with all network edges (way segments) the underlying routing algorithm visited during the expansion, with relevant properties for each edge (e.g. `duration` & `distance`).
 A top-level `algorithm` propertry informs about the used algorithm: unidirectional & bidirectional A* (for `route`) and unidirectional Dijkstra (for `isochrone`).